-Allergy tests and treatments can be very expensive in Hong Kong, especially in private hospitals where a single consultation with an allergist can cost around HKD 1,600 excluding medications.
+Allergy tests and treatments can be very expensive in Hong Kong, especially in private hospitals.
 It’s therefore highly recommended that you obtain a comprehensive health insurance plan so that your costs are covered.

 One thing to be aware of concerning allergies and health insurance is that many (but not all) insurers consider allergies, or asthma related to allergies, to be a pre-existing condition (a condition that you have already had before you obtained your insurance).
 If that is the case, you may not be eligible for coverage.
-On the other hand, if you did not know you had allergies until after you have secured your policy, then in most cases you’ll be eligible for coverage.
+On the other hand, if you do not realize that you have allergies until after you have secured your policy, then in most cases you’ll be eligible for coverage.

 If you’ve got a newborn, it’s also highly recommended that they are added under the parent’s plan, so that allergies can be covered if it develops at a young age.

-Many corporate health insurance policies also have what’s called a Medical History Disregarded (MHD) clause, although a growing number of employee health plans are starting to exclude this, as treatment for these conditions tend to be quite expensive.
-If you’ve got employee health insurance, then it’s a good idea to double check what’s included in your policy.
+Many corporate health insurance policies also have what’s called a Medical History Disregarded (MHD) clause, although a growing number of employee health plans are starting to exclude this, as a treatment for these conditions tends to be quite expensive.
+If you’ve got employee health insurance, double-checking what’s included in your policy is a good idea.

 Whether you’re curious about the cost of family health insurance in Hong Kong or looking for insurance for an expat family in Hong Kong, Pacific Prime is here to help.
 Contact us for impartial advice or an obligation-free quote and plan comparison today.